 Are both residential monitors looking for the same suite of air pollutants?

 The downwind site close to the Peace Bridge contained instruments collecting data for all five categories of air pollutants.
 The urban site (at PS198) contained instruments to collect measurements for PM2.5 and black carbon, which is an indicator of motor vehicle emissions.
-DEC's monitoring network has a number of sites collecting data for VOCs and carbonyls in urban environments situated away from heavily traveled roads.
+DEC's monitoring network has a number of sites collecting data for VOCs and carbonyls in urban environments.
 Results for VOCs and carbonyls from these sites will be used for comparison to the results from the downwind monitor.

 How is this study different from the first study?